zhuxinLinux/gitskills/readme.txt

-today is first day to learn github
+today is first day to learn hub